A1rPun/transForm.js/README.md

 - formElement - Can be an HTMLElement or querySelector string
 - data - The data that needs to be deserialized
 - options - An object containing deserialize options
-- nodeCallback - Function that will be executed for every input (params: input, value)
+- nodeCallback - Function that will be executed for every input (params: input, value) return a truthy value to skip deserializing that input.

 ###Example